 Hendrickson

-Dubbed Watchman, the new platform builds on Hendrickson’s existing TireMaax tire inflation systems and adds a layer of sensing and data interpretation aimed at reducing tire costs, improving uptime, and advancing predictive maintenance strategies.
+Dubbed Watchman, the new platform builds on Hendrickson’s existing Tiremaax tire inflation systems and adds a layer of sensing and data interpretation aimed at reducing tire costs, improving uptime, and advancing predictive maintenance strategies.

 A Century of Suspensions, A Shift to Intelligence

-“That technology became the foundation of our reputation for durability and reliable performance,” Lancey said.
+“That technology became the foundation of our reputation for durability and reliable performance,” Lancy said.
 “Today, we’re continuing that legacy with intelligent systems that deliver real-time actionable insights from wheel-end conditions to the back office.”

 The Watchman system represents Hendrickson’s latest step in expanding beyond core mechanical systems into data-driven trailer technologies.
 That is an effort formalized through the recent creation of its Vehicle Technology Group.